octo-technology-downunder/docker-lab/README.md

   <img src="./static/docker_container_ls.png"/>
 </p>

-ps : **-a** allow you to see all containers, event the stopped ones but we'll see that later.
+ps : **-a** allows you to see all containers, event the stopped ones but we'll see that later.

 As you can see, we've run a container in daemon...
 Now, suppose you want to access his logs, important command :